Configuring TotalFlow BatchBuilder to use the HTTPS protocol

 into<Connector port="19080" URIEncoding="UTF-8" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="19443"/>

-- Add the following section after the paragraph modified at the above step 1):
+- Add the following section after the paragraph modified in the previous step:

 <Connector port="19443" protocol="HTTP/1.1" SSLEnabled="true" enableLookups="true" maxThreads="150" scheme="https" secure="true" keystoreFile="LOCATION_OF_KEYSTORE_FILE" keystorePass="KEYSTORE_PASSWORD" clientAuth="false" sslProtocol="TLS" sslEnabledProtocols="TLSv1.2"/>